Intermedia: Academia

 In 1968, Hans Breder founded the first university program in the United States to offer an M.F.A. in intermedia.
 The Intermedia Area at The University of Iowa graduated artists such as Ana Mendieta and Charles Ray.
-In addition, the program developed a substantial visiting artist tradition, bringing artists such as Dick Higgins, Vito Acconci, Allan Kaprow, Karen Finley, Robert Wilson, and others to work directly with Intermedia students.
+In addition, the program developed a substantial visiting artist tradition, bringing artists such as Dick Higgins, Vito Acconci, Allan Kaprow, Karen Finley, Robert Wilson, Eric Andersen and others to work directly with Intermedia students.
 Two other prominent University programs that focus on intermedia are the Intermedia program at Arizona State University and the Intermedia M.F.A. at the University of Maine, founded and directed by Fluxus scholar and author Owen Smith.
 Additionally, the Roski School of Fine Arts at the University of Southern California features Intermedia as an area of emphasis in their B.A. and B.F.A. programs.
 The University of Maryland, Baltimore County offers an M.F.A. in Intermedia and Digital Art.
 Concordia University in Montreal, QC offers a B.F.A. in Intermedia/Cyberarts.
 Herron School of Art and Design, Indiana University, Purdue University, Indianapolis, has a M.F.A.
 Program with Photography and Intermedia degrees.
 The University of Oregon offers a Master of Music degree in Intermedia Music Technology.
 The Pacific Northwest College of Art offers a B.F.A. in Intermedia.

 In the United Kingdom, Edinburgh College of Art (within the University of Edinburgh) introduced a BA (Hons) Degree in Intermedia Arts, and intermedia can be a focus of study in Masters programmes.
 The Academy of Fine Arts [AVU] in Prague offers a Masters in Intermedia Studies founded by Milan Knížák and The Hungarian University of Fine Arts has an Intermedia Program.